jogetoss/enhanced-soap-tool/README.md

 This Enhanced SOAP Tool allows user to save the request and response payload of a call to webservice for integration purpose.

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/marketplace/Enhanced+Soap+Tool).

 # Getting Help